Fashion Moda: History

 Fashion Moda introduced and exhibited a wide range of artists.
 Fashion Moda facilitated many exhibitions and collaborations between artists.
 John Ahearn and Rigoberto Torres utilized Fashion Moda as a meeting place and collaborated to create life casts of Bronx locals which were exhibited in the South Bronx Hall of Fame show.

 In addition to highlighting new talent, Fashion Moda was a major force in establishing new venues.
 In 1980, Fashion Moda collaborated with the downtown progressive artist collective, Colab (Collaborative Projects Inc.), on The Times Square Show, which introduced uptown graffiti-related art to the downtown art and punk scenes.
 Set up in an abandoned massage parlor in Manhattan's Times Square, the Times Square Show included a mock store, performances, graffiti, a punching bag, peep shows, protest actions, and parodic manifestos.
 The goal of this shows was to legitimize an art form outside of the traditional art scene and exhibit it to the mainstream art world.

 In 1982, Fashion Moda was invited to participate in Documenta 7, a quinquennial contemporary art exhibition held in Kassel, Germany.
-At this event, a store was set up like the Time Square Show where shirts, prints, and novelty items from participating artists could be bought.
+At this event, a store was set up like the Times Square Show where shirts, prints, and novelty items from participating artists could be bought.
 A video lounge was also set up so that artists’ videos could be watched and purchased.
 The exhibition reflected the idea of art as a commodity and its power to spread social messages.
 Joe Lewis left Fashion Moda in 1982, but it continued a program of exhibitions until its official closing in 1993.